-5 ways to Preserve Maitake Mushrooms
+5 Best Ways to Preserve Maitake Mushrooms (aka Hen of the Woods)

-One of the most often asked questions is what is how to preserve Maitake Mushrooms or what is the best way to preserve hen of the woods mushrooms, especially when it’s a bountiful year for foraging – like this harvest we had a couple years ago where we pick over a hundred pounds in one weekend!
+One of the most often asked questions is what is how to preserve maitake mushrooms or what is the best way to preserve hen of the woods mushrooms, especially when it’s a bountiful year for foraging – like this harvest we had a couple years ago where we pick over a hundred pounds in one weekend!

 There isn’t truly one ‘best’ way to preserve hen of the woods mushrooms but today I’m sharing my 5 favorite ways that allow us a wide variety of usages through out the year.